Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Flicker
-Starting at 15th level, when an attack misses you, you may use your reaction to become invisible until the start of your next turn.
+Starting at 15th level, when an attack misses you, you may use your reaction to become invisible until the start of your next turn or until you take damage.

 # Fey Invisibility
 Starting at 18th level, you learn the [[Greater Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a long rest.